Help to Buy equity loan scheme explained

 How does it work?

-- This Help to Buy equity loan is interest free for the first five years, after which you will be charged a fee calculated at 1.75% of the equity loan plus 1%.
-The fee rate slowly increases year on year in line with the Retail Price Index.
-These repayments will sit alongside your mortgage repayments.
+- The Help to Buy equity loan is interest free for the first five years, after which you will be charged a rate of 1.75%.
+This rate slowly increases year on year in line with the Retail Price Index plus 1%.
+These repayments will be on top of your mortgage repayments.

-- If you can repay your equity loan within the first five years (which is highly recommended) you won’t have to pay any fees.
+- If you can repay your equity loan within the first five years (which is highly recommended) you won’t have to pay this interest rate.

-- Making part repayments, known as “staircasing”, will reduce your fees.
+- Making part repayments, known as “staircasing”, will reduce your ongoing costs when the interest-free period ends.
 It’ll also mean you are entitled to a greater share of the total sale proceeds when you sell.
 Paying it all off in a lump sum is also a great option if you can afford to.

 - Once you find a property which operates within the scheme you’ll need to find a mortgage lender.
-Not all lenders offer Help to Buy mortgages.
+Not all lenders offer mortgages on Help to Buy homes.
 This means your choice of mortgage will be limited, but you can still get a good deal.